Toyota 2UZ-FE 4.7 V8: Specs, Reliability & High Mileage Guide - Battle Born

 2. Conservative Tuning: Toyota engineered a 300,000-mile engine and put 230 hp through it.
 It runs at lower RPMs and avoids pushing components to their limits, reducing wear on internals.
 Every component operates well within its design limits.

 3. Built-In Cooling System Refresh: Because the radiator typically comes out during the timing belt job, most owners end up replacing the water pump, radiator, hoses, and coolant every 90,000 miles.
-Heat is the #1 killer of gasoline engines, and 2UZ-FE owners unknowingly refresh their cooling system every 5–7 years.
+Heat is the #1 killer of gasoline engines, and 2UZ-FE owners unknowingly refresh their cooling system every 5 to 7 years.

 4. High-Quality Materials: Features like a steel laminate cylinder head gasket, forged crankshaft, sintered connecting rods, and high-temperature aluminum alloy pistons with tin-plated skirts ensure reliability under load.